 If your store has a recent version of OpenUI, you can use OpenUI tokens in the HTML.
 As usual, if you want to do this, you must put the special token %OUI% at the very beginning of the text.

-HTML for menu button is in its in its
+HTML for menu button

 If you have included a %button% token in the currency menu, you enter HTML code for your button in this text box.
 The button can be as simple as: